mulesoft-services-engineering/cpu-utilisation-toolkit/README.md

 ## Steps

-1. Clone or download the project from GitHub `git clone https://github.com/mulesoft-services-engineering/vcore-monitor.git`
+1. Clone or download the project from GitHub `git clone https://github.com/mulesoft-services-engineering/cpu-utilisation-toolkit.git`

 2. Adjust the properties, run the project and test it - go to your browser and open `http://localhost:8081/console/`

-3. Use the postman collection provided (/postman) to understand the API.
-The postman collection contains the following requests: (TO DO)
+3. Use the Postman collection provided (/postman) to understand the API.
+The Postman collection contains the following requests:
+- GET /cpu-metrics
+- POST /cpu-metrics
+- GET /reports
+- POST /reports
+- DELETE /reports

 4. If you want to run the application using the poller mode, you have to configure some properties

 ### Properties configurations

 - Default configurations defined in `/src/main/resources/properties/config-{env}.yaml`:
-- Make sure to encrypt all sensitive data using the Secure Properties Module: https://docs.mulesoft.com/mule-runtime/4.2/secure-configuration-properties.
+- Make sure to encrypt all sensitive data using the [Secure Properties Module](https://docs.mulesoft.com/mule-runtime/4.2/secure-configuration-properties)
 - Default secure config file defined in `/src/main/resources/properties/config-secure-{env}.yaml`
 - Example `mule.key` used and configured as a Global Property under `global.xml` file